Mobile Payments for Restaurants: How Emerging Payments Can Boost Guest Experience

 Another way to take advantage of mobile payments is to partner with a food-delivery service that process payments digitally through their app.

-The State of Full Service Restaurants in 2019 report found that online ordering is changing the restaurant industry and giving full-service restaurants a new way to earn revenue.
-Almost four in five full service restaurants use an online ordering platform.
-Two-thirds of these restaurants use between one and three platforms.
+The State of Full Service Restaurants in 2020 report found that online ordering is changing the restaurant industry and giving full-service restaurants a new way to earn revenue – 85% of restaurants use an online ordering platform, which is up 5% from the findings in 2019.
+Four out of five of these restaurants use at least two or more platforms.

 Grubhub and Uber Eats are the most popular online ordering platforms among FSRs, but this varies based on geography.
 DoorDash is another service that does well in certain parts of the U.S. The restaurateurs surveyed chose online ordering platforms based on their reliability, popularity, and cost.
 And more than half of those restaurants conduct six to 20% of their business through their online ordering platforms, which has resulted in an 11 to 20% increase in overall sales volume.